2CARUS/introtoDatabase/README.md

 # introtoDatabase

+#IMPORTANT:
+This file takes a long time to open, please be patient

-Steps to execute SE 211 Final Project:
+#Steps to execute SE 211 Final Project:

 1. Download as ZIP